Jersey Devil Photo Captured By Construction Worker? Mentioned On Fox And Friends

 As they got closer, they realized this entity was too big to be a vulture, claims R.W., and they knew what they were seeing was not any type of bird.
 According to Disclose TV, it wasn’t until they saw the picture that they realized it looked like the Jersey Devil.
 They describe it as having “bat-like wings” and “goat-like features.”
 This group of friends didn’t think this creature looked like any vulture species known today.

-The legend of the Jersey Devil dates back to the 1700s in the Pine Barrens section of New Jersey, according to Jersey History.org.
+The legend of the Jersey Devil dates back to the 1700s in the Pine Barrens section of New Jersey, according to Jersey History.
 The different stories of the Jersey Devil all go back to a woman named Deborah Smith, who married Mr. Leeds.
 She became Mrs. Leeds and she gave birth to 12 children before her world imploded with the 13th child.

 The legend of the Jersey Devil is often traced to the "cursed" birth of a 13th child in the American colonies in 1735. #folklorethursday pic.twitter.com/2gYbOgGigS